R Coronae Australis

 R Coronae Australis (R CrA) is a variable binary system in the constellation Corona Australis.
 It has varied between magnitudes 10 and 14.36.
 A small reflection/emission nebula NGC 6729 extends from the star towards SE.
 It is also the brightest feature of the Coronet Cluster, therefore sometimes called R CrA Cluster.

 This star is moving toward the Solar System with a radial velocity of 36 km s^{−1}.
 It was previously believed that in roughly 222,000 years, this system could have approached within 1.77 ly of the Sun.
 However, the estimate had a considerable margin of error in it.
 With the release of Gaia DR2, the star was determined to be 4 times further from the Sun than initially believed, constraining the approach to only 111 ± 31 ly.
-Examination of other objects known to be in the same star-forming region gives a distance of 152.9 +8.1/−7.3 pc, suggesting an error in the Gaia parallax for R CrB itself.
+Examination of other objects known to be in the same star-forming region gives a distance of 152.9 +8.1/−7.3 pc, suggesting an error in the Gaia parallax for R CrA itself.

+Johann Friedrich Julius Schmidt discovered that R Coronae Australis is a variable star, in 1865.
+It appeared with its variable star designation in Annie Jump Cannon's 1907 work Second Catalogue of Variable Stars.